Frequently Asked Questions

-Since March 2012 the SecurityKISS service is available for all users on all platforms that allow OpenVPN, PPTP or L2TP connections.
-In particular the native SecurityKISS Tunnel program works in Windows XP, Windows Vista, Windows 7 and Windows 8.
+Since March 2012 the SecurityKISS service is available for all users on all platforms that allow OpenVPN and L2TP/IPsec connections.
+In particular the native SecurityKISS Tunnel program works in Windows XP, Windows Vista, Windows 7, Windows 8 and Windows 8.1.
 We also released a customized Tunnelblock installer with SecurityKISS configuration for Mac users. iPhone and iPad users can download a ready to use configuration for GuizmOVPN.

-Apart from that it is possible to connect using the built-in PPTP and L2TP software on most modern operating systems (Linux, Android, DD-WRT, Symbian).
+Apart from that it is possible to connect using the built-in L2TP/IPsec software on most modern operating systems (Linux, Android, DD-WRT, Symbian).

 Can I run SecurityKISS Tunnel on a 64-bit operating system?

 Does SecurityKISS work with Windows 7 and Windows 8?